Underscoreus/Houdini-Node-Path-Updater/readme.md

 After restarting houdini the "MB_Shelf" should be avalible to add to your shelf tray by clicking the "+" button next to your shelves titles, hovering over the "Shelves" option and scrolling down to "MB_Shelf".

-### Method 2:
+This is simply an empty shelf I have included where the tools can be placed.
+Feel free to make your own shelf or place my tools in one of the existing shelfs.

-After downloading, open houdini, either create a new shelf and add a new tool to this shelf or create a new tool in an existing shelf.
+After selecting a shelf to place the tools in, right click on the shelf tab or on an empty part of the shelf and select "Edit shelf tab".
-Right click the new tool and select "Edit Tool", click on the "Script" tab in the new window, then copy the contents of the "Path_Updater.py" file and paste it into the text field in the "Script" tab.
-Click "Apply" and "Accept" and the tool is ready too use!
+In the new window select the "Tools" tab and scroll down the list.
+All my tools are prefixed with "MB" so they should show up there.

-(Note that to use the "Print Node Name" tool mentioned in the usage section you will need to repeat this process for that tool as well)
+Simply select the tool you want in the shelf and click "Apply" and then "Accept" and the tool should be ready for use.

 ## Usage: